 The City manages stormwater through its drainage network.
 Stormwater systems traditionally collected and conveyed stormwater to water bodies, including to groundwater, without any treatment.
 The City has incorporated the principles of water sensitive urban design into stormwater management to protect local waterways from contaminants and other pollutants.
 The City also recharges the superficial aquifer by directing stormwater to infiltration basins.
-This system is not officially recognised as 'managed aquifer recharge' by the Department of Water and therefore does not contribute to the City's groundwater allocation.
+This system is not officially recognised as 'managed aquifer recharge' in the Department of Water's Operational Policy 1.01 Managed Aquifer Recharge in Western Australia, and therefore does not contribute to the City's groundwater allocation.